How Long is the Unlawful Detainer Process in Florida?

 Does an Individual have any Defenses In An Unlawful Detainer Process in Florida?

-Not usually.
+Unlike other removal actions, an Individual has very few defenses.
 Besides the argument that they paid rent, the only other scenario is if they paid the Mortgage.
 In other words, it constitutes a form of rent.
 However, they will need to show the Court proof of payment.
 While these circumstances are rare, they do exist and present a valid defense to an Unlawful Detainer.

 Where Can I Get The Best Possible Representation In The Unlawful Detainer Process?

 Brian and his team will give you the best advice and represent you in the Unlawful detainer process.
 With experience in Real Estate Law, we can assure you the results.
-Our aim is to give you the best possible representation in your unlawful detainer process.
+Our aim is to give you the best possible representation in your Unlawful Detainer process.
 If you need to remove a family member or friend, contact our office at (954) 990-7552.